hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/7-data-science/index.md

     - disadvantages
         - privacy issues of extracting data from internet
         - so people reluctant to allow their data to be used
-            - so, businesses cannot rely on the results of data mining
+            - businesses cannot rely on the results of data mining
             - to make informed decisions
         - may lose control of their customer data
         - will be responsible for data breaches